 Pathophysiology can seem scary.
 There’s a lot to it and not all of it is straightforward.

-The best way to study pathophysiology is with patience in mind, a good set of notes and flashcards and plenty of question practice.
+The best way to study pathophysiology?
+Have patience.
+Have a good set of notes and flashcards.
+Do a ton of question practice.

 This is the ultimate guide on how to do exactly that.
 In this article you’ll find:

 - Top recommendations on how to approach studying

 - What the top students suggest as best methods

 Having taken pathophysiology myself (Year 3 Medicine), I know your fears.